 The Importance of Business Cash Flow Management

-Poor Cash Flow Management Plagues Businesses Big and Small
+Poor Cash Flow Management Plagues Businesses – Large and Small

 As an example, Greece ran into serious trouble when it didn’t have enough cash flow to cover its outstanding loan obligations.
 Greece’s debt-to-GDP ratio was not unlike many other developed nations, but when cash flows dwindled during the financial crisis, it needed external help to save itself.

-While not a typical business, Greece is just one example of how even the largest of budgets are not immune to cash management issues during a downturn.
+While not a typical business, Greece is just one example of how even the largest of organizations are susceptible to cash management issues during an economic downturn.
 For smaller organizations, this risk is often much greater.

 Small business cash management can be challenging.